sosy-lab/cpachecker/README.txt

    This example can also be abbreviated to: scripts/cpa.sh -explicitAnalysis test/programs/simple/loop1.c

-5. Additionally to the console output, there will be several output files in test/output/:
+5. Additionally to the console output, there will be several files in the directory output/:
      ART.dot: Visualization of abstract reachability tree (Graphviz format) cfa*.dot: Visualization of control flow automaton (Graphviz format) counterexample.msat: Formula representation of the error path